adityakumar-dev/Krishi-Sakha---Anytime-Anywhere/README.md

 **AI-Powered Agricultural Assistant for Farmers**

-Krishi Sakha is a comprehensive mobile application that leverages AI, IoT sensors, and computer vision to empower farmers with real-time agricultural insights, disease detection, and personalized recommendations.
+Krishi Sakha is a comprehensive mobile application that leverages AI, and computer vision to empower farmers with real-time agricultural insights, disease detection, and personalized recommendations.

 ---